11/06/2024

 sub-phylum Vertebrata - Notochord replaced by vertebral column or backbone,

-Class - Chondricthyes or Presence of notochord, pharyngeal gill slits paired appendages present in
+Class - Chondrichthyes Presence of the notochord, pharyngeal gill slits, and dorsal tubular

 Order Hypotremata body is flat dorso-ventrally presence of gill slits.
-Pectoral fin is fused to side
+Pectoral fin is

-of body.
+fused to side of body.

 Character